line/headver/README.md

 ## Code Examples

 Currently, this repository has Bash, Fastlane, and Gradle examples.
+You can apply it to a build server or a local machine.

 - Bash: [examples/bash.md](examples/bash.md)
 - Fastlane: [examples/fastlane.md](examples/fastlane.md)